IncPlusPlus/jetbrains-teamware-docker-scripts/README.md

 There are a few use cases for this script.
 I primarily use it to update the image that my containers run.
 You may also be able to revive a bugged-out container if something went haywire (although the issue may persist if it is caused by any configuration as the most configuration is persisted _outside_ the container).

 #### Usage
 Create a copy of [config_example.ini](config_example.ini) and name it `config.ini`.
 You should keep this copy in the same directory as the example config.
-If you are not using one or more of the JetBrains products, you can simply remove them from the `product_names` list.
+If you are not using one or more of the JetBrains products, you can simply remove them from the `product_names` list and comment the lines involving that product in `config.ini`.

 #### Configuring `config.ini`
 Most of the config has been completed for you.
 However, there are a few things you _must_ do before running the script.
 This may look intimidating but this only needs to be done _once_ and then it's smooth sailing.